tcjverburg/endProjectMinor/PROCESSBOOK.md

 the names of friends who also use the application so my plan is to make a new facebook account to test this.

 ##Thursday 12-01
 For today, I had the goal to finish my technical design, finish the prototype and start with the Firebase database.
-All of this has been accomplished but I am only now starting the realise the scope of the app I want to make, especially since I haven't even looked at the Google Maps API.
+All of this has been accomplished but I am only now starting to realise the scope of the app I want to make, especially since I haven't even looked at the Google Maps API.

 ##Friday 13-01
 This morning we had the presentations of our prototype.
 Based on feedback, I will continue with the design I have so far, except for the incheck option.
 According to the observers, this feature will probably cost me too much time.

 ##Weekend 14-01 and 15-01
 In the weekend I made connection to the Google Places API and the Google Maps API and implemented them into my application.
 Still needs a lot of work concerning the query but the start has been made.

+##Monday 16-01
+Today I was able to succesfully implement the Google Places API and get all the necessay information to connect the users for the Firebase Database.
+My plan for tomorrow is to try and save the first reviews and connect them to specific restaurants and users(writers of the review).